successible/cleanslate/README.md

     3. Replace the entire value of `HASURA_GRAPHQL_DATABASE_URL` with `postgres://<user>:<password>@<host>:<port>/<database>`.

-    4. Replace `<>` with the values of your own database.
+    4. Replace `<>` your own values from your own database.
 If your database is on the same server as the Clean Slate, the `<host>` should equal `host.docker.internal`, as explained by Docker [^2].
 This is because Hasura (server) is inside a container and trying to access `localhost` from outside it.

     5. Finally, run `export COMPOSE_FILE=custom.yml; bash deploy.sh` whenever you deploy.
 This is opposed to the simpler `bash.deploy`, outlined in step #4.